jmj0502/LSharp/README.md

 # The L# Programming Language

-The `L#` programming language is a superset of the (Lox Programming Language)[https://github.com/munificent/craftinginterpreters].
+The `L#` programming language is a superset of the [Lox Programming Language](https://github.com/munificent/craftinginterpreters).
 The project started as as a Lox implementation written in `C#`.
-However, after finishing the first part of (Crafting Interpreters And Compilers)[http://www.craftinginterpreters.com/]
+However, after finishing the first part of [Crafting Interpreters And Compilers](http://www.craftinginterpreters.com/)
-(the tree-walk interpreter project) I decided to give (@Munificent)[https://github.com/munificent]'s challenge a shot and try to come up with features that I thought `Lox` is missing.
+(the tree-walk interpreter project) I decided to give [@Munificent](https://github.com/munificent)'s challenge a shot and try to come up with features that I thought `Lox` is missing.

 Despite the fact that this project is still a work in progress, it feels like a huge achivement.
 I've always been interested in language programming, mainly because I